apostrophecms/apostrophe-profiler/README.md

 If you set just `TOTAL_QUERIES`, you just get a total number of queries made by each request, which is handy for checking your optimizations as you go.

-If you set `WIDGET_LOAD_TIMES`, you get load time information for all widget types loaded in the request.
+If you set `WIDGET_TIMES`, you get total time information for all widget types loaded in the request.
+This includes both time spent in the `load` method to asynchronously load resources (such as joins) and time spent in the `output` method to render the widget in the page.

 If you set nothing, no profiling occurs and no output is generated.